michielvha/PDS/bash/readme.md

 # Architecture

+looking into a package manager like nuget for bash, seeing if there is any added value instead of just using 1 script or a seperate file for functions and script and just sourcing it.

 `bpkg` (Bash Package Manager) is a lightweight package manager designed specifically for Bash scripts and utilities.
 It aims to provide a simple way to manage Bash packages and reusable scripts, much like how `npm` works for Node.js or `NuGet` works for PowerShell.

 ### Key Features of `bpkg`: